 If so, PMMA filament may be the solution that you’re looking for.

-Let’s take a look at PMMA 3D printing filament, what it is, its benefits and stats and how it compares with similar filaments.
+Let’s take a look at PMMA 3D printing filament, what it is, its benefits and stats and how it compares with similar transparent 3d printing filament.
 Then we'll cover some of the best ways to get great results when printing with it.

 PMMA, or polymethyl methacrylate, is a strong, lightweight and transparent thermoplastic.
 Also known as acrylic, it is used commercially as a shatter-resistant alternative to glass under the trade names Plexiglas, Lucite and Perspex.